What is a Jockey in Horse Racing?

 • Maintaining Balance: Jockeys must stay perfectly balanced in the saddle while traveling at speeds of up to 40 mph, often crouching in a low, aerodynamic position to minimize drag.

-Physical Demands and Challenges
+Physical demands and challenges

 Being a jockey is one of the most physically demanding roles in sports.
 Jockeys must adhere to strict weight limits—typically between 110 and 120 pounds—while maintaining enough strength to control a 1,000-pound racehorse.
 They often follow rigorous diets and exercise regimens to stay within the required weight range.